ehlesp/smallab-k8s-pve-guide/G027 - K3s cluster setup 10 ~ Deploying the MetalLB load balancer.md

 > [!NOTE]
 > **Traefik makes services available through its own external IP**\
 > All services configured to be accessed with a Traefik-based ingress, will be reachable only through the same Traefik external IP.
-In other words, Traefik is the exclusive ingress method for accessing all the services behind it.
+>
+> In other words, you will need to associate the DNS name or hostname of any service served through Traefik to the Traefik service's IP.
+Do this in your client systems' host file or in your LAN DNS system.

 ## MetalLB's Kustomize project attached to this guide